 Ann Arbor has a public bus system of transportation and the University has a fleet of M-buses that can take you from North Campus, where the College of Engineering is located, to downtown and Central Campus, and vice versa.
-M-Buses are free, and the city buses will be free for you after you receive the UM identification Yellow Card (they will not be free for the members of your family).
+M-Buses are free to students and university visitors, and the city buses will be free for you after you receive the U-M identification Yellow Card (they will not be free for the members of your family).
 Most Dekaban Fellows purchased a vehicle while in Michigan, particularly those who brought their families with them.
 Ownership of a car makes it more convenient, and gives additional options for visiting the country.
 You do not need to have Michigan driver's license to purchase and register a car.